El-Tawfik17/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-## This project concern  array and pointer
+#3this project concern strings and arrays